 - It improves work speed while reducing the potential for mistakes, such as missing deadlines or losing important documents.

 When setting up an office for the first time or remodeling your existing office, the goal is to create a clean, spacious environment.

 Your office will be constantly under assault from mess and clutter.
 So it is important to establish an office that is clean and has plenty of space for work and storage.
 Whatever enters the work space should eventually find a home or be removed.

 Here are 6 tips on how to set up your office for maximum efficiency—so you have more time for work and study.

 How far you take this approach is up to you, but it is a sure-fire way of creating a clean space.
 And only buy storage items after you’ve done this.

-Take everything out of your office (if already have one) and put it in storage.
+Take everything out of your office (if already have one) and put the items in storage.
 Then only add to the office environment things that you find yourself needing or wanting to use.